 The expectation for a third-party code plan reviewer or inspector is as follows:

-Arc flash requirements are identified during the project design (This is performed by Design Team’s electrical consultant.
-Their inclusion in the contract documents is verified by the third-party code plan reviewer).
+Designer includes the following in contract documents submitted for permit review:

+General arc flash requirements

+Preliminary arc flash study- as required

+Requirement for contractor to provide final arc flash study- as required

-Design team electrical consultant will include a preliminary arc flash study in the contract documents (This is verified that they are included in contract documents by the third-party code plan reviewer).
+Third-party code plan reviewer verifies arc flash requirements in point 1 above are included in contract documents during permit review.

-Specifications should include arc flash requirements and state the contractor is to provide a final arc flash coordination study (This is verified that they are included in contract documents by the third-party code plan reviewer).

-Deferred submittals, including final arc flash study are reviewed by Design team electrical consultant during construction (This is verified that they are included in contract documents by the third-party code plan reviewer).

-Subcontractor/Contractor performs arc flash “new work” during construction (rough-ins inspected by inspector).

-Arc flash device settings are verified via commissioning process during construction (CX coordinator or agent forwards report to third-party code inspector or notifies inspector that the report has been posted to the project management software system) and noted complete in the commissioning log.
+Third-party code plan reviewer includes final arc flash study and Cx report as deferred submittals on permit.

+Designer reviews and approves final arc flash study.

+Third-party code inspector verifies final arc flash study has been submitted by Contractor and Designer has reviewed this deferred submittal.
+Deferred submittal is noted as complete on the permit.

+Third-party code inspector performs normal electrical rough-in inspections.

+CxA verifies adjustable breaker settings and notifies third-party code inspector report is complete and posted; deferred submittal is noted as complete on permit.

-During final inspection (TCO/FCO): third-party code inspector verifies arc flash labels are affixed to electrical panels, as required.
+Third-party code inspector verifies arc flash labels are affixed to electrical panels during final inspection (TCO/FCO).

 Comments (from GBA):

 If Arc Flash labeling is required by the construction documents, it is ultimately the responsibility of the engineer of record to check for their presence as part of his/her final construction observation.
 Any inspection requirement beyond inspecting for the presence of required electrical hazard warning hazards where required should not be the responsibility of the third-party code inspector.

+(Response from UM System: UM System concurs- validation of device settings, label data content, etc., is the responsibility of the CxA and/or the Design Professional)